What you’ll get

 Meals: B, L

-Today is free at your leisure for last minute shopping or sight-seeing before driving to the airport to catch your departure flight home.
+Have breakfast at the hotel and then enjoy a free morning at your leisure before driving to the airport to catch your departure flight home.

 Questions & Answers